xenicsir/mipi_linux_rpi_eg/README.md

+This document present how to build and install the MIPI drivers of Exosens cameras for Raspberry Pi.

+## Building framework

+### 0. Environment used with this building framework

-Model           : Raspberry Pi 4 Model B
+- Rpi model : Raspberry Pi 4 Model B
+- Host computer OS Ubuntu 20.04.1 LTS
+- Cross compiler gcc-9-aarch64-linux-gnu

-### Building MIPI driver for RPI OS BookWorm
+### 1. Building MIPI driver for RPi OS BookWorm
-From this OS version, the Linux kernel is not built from the Raspberry Pi Linux, but is a Debian package.
+For this RPi OS version, the Linux kernel is not built from the Raspberry Pi Linux, but is a Debian package.
 <pre>
 cat /etc/os-release
 PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"